 Online Medical Terminology

-Online medical terminology is a one-semester, three-credit hour course designed for students who need medical terminology to fulfill an admissions requirement to a health professions program.
-This course will also fulfill any other student who needs an in depth course in the “language of medicine” such as those pursuing careers in Health Care Administration or health-related fields.
+This online medical terminology course is a one-semester, three-credit hour course designed for students who need a medical terminology course to fulfill an admissions requirement to a health professions program.
+This course will also fulfill any other student who needs an in-depth course in the “language of medicine” such as those pursuing careers in Health Care Administration or health-related fields.

 Graduate programs that may require MEDT 1000: Online Medical Terminology may include but are not limited to:

 - Physician assistant

 The overall goal of this course is to provide the student interested in health care, health care delivery, or graduate study in some aspect of medicine or health care, a broad and comprehensive understanding of the unique language of medical terminology.
 Regardless of what area of medicine or health care you are interested in working in or pursuing graduate school in, it is essential to have a working knowledge of the terminology of medicine.